Becoming a Pilot – The Common Questions

 As a pilot, the amount of time you spend away from home varies depending on the airline you work for, and its type of operation.

-Pilots at low-cost, charter and short-haul airlines (such as Ryanair, Vueling, TUI or easyJet), you can expect very few night stops and will typically be home most nights.
+Pilots at low-cost, charter and short-haul airlines can expect very few night stops and will typically be home most nights.

 For more detailed information, have a look at our article on a Pilot’s Typical Roster.

 How much money does an airline pilot earn per year?

 How Much Money Does an Airline Pilot Earn per Year?

 Pilots are generally very well paid.
 First Officers typically earn a salary of between £/€ 35,000 and £/€ 120,000 a year, whilst airline Captains can expect to earn between £/€ 80,000 and /€ £250,000 a year.

 The amount of money that a pilot can expect to earn varies significantly and can depend on a number of factors: